Why Is Erectile Dysfunction Common in People With Diabetes?

 People with diabetes are at a higher risk (three times more likely) of developing erectile dysfunction (ED) than non-diabetic people.
 At least half the diabetics develop erectile dysfunction, and the risk increases with age.
 ED is the most neglected complication of diabetes, which is prevalent among the general population between 40 to 70 years.
 Improved techniques in the diagnosis and treatment of erectile dysfunction have given males with diabetes some confidence in managing this prevalent and emotionally disturbing complication.
 Erectile dysfunction is commonly seen in men with type 2 diabetes mellitus.

-Erectile dysfunction is a condition when the person is not able to achieve or maintain an erection adequately to have intercourse.
-It is common in diabetics.
-People with diabetes are not only at a higher risk (three times more likely compared to nondiabetic people) of developing erectile dysfunction compared to non-diabetic people, but they also develop it at an earlier age (preceded by at least 10 to 15 years).
+Erectile dysfunction is when the person cannot achieve or maintain an erection adequate to have intercourse.
+It is common in people with diabetes.
+People with diabetes are not only at a higher risk (three times more likely compared to nondiabetic people) of developing erectile dysfunction compared to nondiabetic people, but they also develop it at an earlier age (preceded by at least 10 to 15 years).
 At least half the diabetic people develop erectile dysfunction, and the risk correspondingly increases with age.

 How Does Erection Happen Normally in the First Place?

 Understanding this will help you understand the "why" of erectile dysfunction in diabetes mellitus.